-14 Community Silver Trust
+15 Community Silver Trust

 The Community Silver Trust ("CST") is a grant scheme, received in advance, whereby the government will provide a matching grant of one dollar for every donation dollar raised by eligible organisations.
 The objectives are to encourage more donations and provide additional resources for the service providers in the Intermediate and Long Term Care ("ILTC") sector and to enhance capabilities and provide value-added services to achieve affordable and higher quality care.
-Donations received for ILTC programs are eligible for this grant.
+Donations received from 1 April 2011 onwards from ILTC programs are eligible for this grant.